About

 Who we are

-past collaborators: Marine Calmet (rights of nature), Evanne Nowak (ecological grief), the rivers Rhone, Tejo, Zenne, Lieve, Aa and Sejoumi lake.
+past collaborators: Melanie Ganino (artistic assistant), Flore Herman (mediation dramaturgy), Matteo Deblasio (river vessel), Margarida Mendes (research/sonic guidance), Marine Calmet (rights of nature), Evanne Nowak (ecological grief), the rivers Rhone, Tejo, Lieve, Aa and Sejoumi lake.

 Our story

 Our group started in 2021 when we gathered for the first time with the SZenne river in Belgium with a clear intention: “How to imagine a practice of care to support the waters under deep transformation?”.
 A practice that cares, listens, fails, deconstructs and fabulates.
 Our practice is like a bacteria, that is acting as an organism that keeps mutating and generating new forms in contact with the waters.
-We grow like “symbiogenesis”, ( Llynn margulis) that keeps on transforming while interacting with new ecosystems.
+We grow like “symbiogenesis”, ( Llynn margulis) that keeps on transforming while interacting with new water ecosystems.
 We are a transdisciplinary group that tries to includes the river, the wind, the fish, multispecies.
 Yet, the river doesn’t have words to communicate, but it reaches out to us through the body and the senses.
 It draws our attention with colour, beauty, toxicity and movement.
 With sound and smell.
 Inviting us to open up to the ephemeral and concrete ways the river has to express itself.
 We are humble, we raise questions, we discover together.
 The river determines our route, as Anna Tsing says, “we need walking to imagine alternatives to the intertwined human and more than human catastrophes of the anthropocene ”.
-The last three years have been an incredible learning process, that we are enormously grateful to all those that have hosted and collaborated with us.
+Learning how to collaborate with the river, have been an incredible learning process, that we are enormously grateful to all those that have hosted and collaborated with us.

 Our intention is to contribute to a growing movement that sees water as an emergency of today, which is asking to each of us to restore our relations with the waters, the peoples and other than humans.
 It is a call for collaboration, joining together our vision and hope for water.